Clarksj4/TurnSystemUnity/README.md

 ### Turn system component
 The _TurnSystem_ component holds a reference to each child _TurnBasedEntity_, it notifies each entity in priority order whenever _EndTurn_ is called via script.

+__Properties:__
+- _BeginOnLoad_ Causes the turn order to progress to the first entity when the game loads (called during Start)

+- _Paused_ If checked, interrupts calls to the _EndTurn_ method so that the turn is not ended while the system is paused.

 __Events:__
 - _TurnStarting_: Called each time an entity begins its turn. __Example usage:__ update a turn order UI to highlight the entity whose turn it is.